vesalukkarila/docker-getting-started/README.md

 # docker-getting-started
 This repo was started while going through Docker's "Getting started" and commits follow tutorial step by step.
-This readme will function as a notebook where I can collect useful information in the future when I learn more about Docker.
+This readme will function as a notebook where I can collect useful information also in the future when I learn more about Docker.
 ## build image from Dockerfile
 ```docker build -t <imagename> .```
 t = tags the image